AmpersandTarski/TheToolsWeUse/klad.md

 `git clone https://github.com/AmpersandTarski/Ampersand-models`

+This failed.
+The system says

+`Cloning into 'Ampersand'...`

+`error: copy-fd: write returned: No space left on device`

+`fatal: cannot copy '/usr/share/git-core/templates/description' to '/home/lru/git/Ampersand/.git/description': No space left on device`

-The directory `/home/ampersandadmin/git/Ampersand` contains the source code of the Ampersand compiler.
-The directory `/home/ampersandadmin/git/Ampersand-models` contains the source code of the Ampersand models.
+Upon success, the directory `/home/ampersandadmin/git/Ampersand` should contain the source code of the Ampersand compiler.
+The directory `/home/ampersandadmin/git/Ampersand-models` should contain the source code of the Ampersand models.

 ## 5. Creating an Ampersand-compiler

 To generate RAP3 we need an Ampersand-compiler.
 The RAP3 user will also use that compiler.
 For both reasons, we need a working Ampersand compiler on the server.
 This step requires sections 3 and 4 to be finished successfully.

-With the source code of the Ampersand-compiler on the system, I created an executable by running `stack install`.
+With the source code of the Ampersand-compiler on the system, I tried to create an executable by running `stack install`.
 Here is what I did:

 `cd ~/git/Ampersand`